History of LET in the Philippines

 Presidential Decree No. 223

-Under the Marcos administration, PD 223 mandated that all teachers in both public and private schools must be licensed professionals.
+Under the Marcos administration, Presidential Decree No. 223 further refined teacher certification requirements.
+This decree mandated that all teachers in both public and private schools must be licensed professionals.
 It strengthened the examination system and increased the professional status of teachers, aligning them with other regulated professions like engineers and accountants.

 Presidential Decree No. 1006